New dairy factory opens in Tokoroa

 “Right from the start, our approach has always been to listen to what farmers want in a milk supply partner so we could tailor our offer accordingly.
 They told us they want a business partner who brings them confidence, certainty and cash flow, and hands-on solutions to the everyday challenges they face.

-“The enthusiastic response we’ve received from them tells us our partnership approach, and OFI’s global reputation as a leading dairy ingredients provider and innovator, has struck a chord with them”, he said.
+“The enthusiastic response we’ve received from them tells us our partnership approach ... has struck a chord with them”, he said.

-Managing director and CEO of Dairy, Sandeep Jain, said the opening of the plant was an important milestone.
+Managing director and chfef executive of dairy, Sandeep Jain, said the opening of the plant was an important milestone.

-“Opening our new plant in the heart of New Zealand’s dairy region allows us to meet growing demand from our global customer base for high quality, New Zealand-made dairy ingredients and shows our commitment to exploring growth opportunities in our dairy product offerings.
+“Opening our new plant in the heart of New Zealand’s dairy region allows us to meet growing demand from our global customer base for high quality, New Zealand-made dairy ingredients.

 “The plant will become part of our global network that spans major milk consumption markets including South-East Asia, the Middle East, and Africa, complementing our existing global footprint”, Jain said.